BIVROST/360PlayerWindows/MOTD/MOTD.md

 A notification in the corner (a toast).

-The pair of values `link` and `url` are optional (they can both be absent or both be set, not just one).
+The pair of values `link` and `uri` are optional (they can both be absent or both be set, not just one).
 If both are set, then a link will appear after the text of the notification.
 If only one is set, it is ignored.

 ```json
 {